 Figures. -- Figures should be uncluttered, but convey a maximum amount of information; they should not duplicate material in the text or tables.

 Supplementary Tables, Figures, Videos, or Data.
 Supplementary material is available online (http://onlinelibrary.wiley.com/journal/10.1111/%28ISSN%291557-9263), but is not included in the printed version of the journal.
 Upload supplementary files at the time of article submission online.
 Do not include them in your manuscript file, unless it is a short Appendix.
 Supplementary material may include tables, figures, original and derived datasets, or multimedia files (such as sound files or videos).
 Please name and cite all supplementary files this way: Supplemental Table S1 or Supplemental Fig. S1, or Supplemental Video S1.

 Spanish Translation. -- The editorial staff will prepare a Spanish title and abstract for all articles accepted for publication.
 Authors are welcome to submit suggested Spanish translations.

 Publication Date. -- For manuscripts accepted for publication in Journal of Field Ornithology, the editor will inform authors of the anticipated publication date.
 Prior to publication, authors will receive page proofs and, at that point, have an opportunity to review their papers and make necessary corrections.
 Changes to the article cannot be made after the article has been published.

-Author Material Archive Policy. -- Please note that unless specifically requested, Blackwell Publishing will dispose of all submitted hardcopy or electronic material two issues after publication.
+Author Material Archive Policy. -- Please note that unless specifically requested, Wiley Blackwell will dispose of all submitted hardcopy or electronic material two issues after publication.
 If you require the return of any material submitted, please inform the Editorial Office or Production Editor as soon as possible.

 © 2009 Association of Field Ornithologists.
 Banner photo of Gray Catbird by Charles Eiseman.